marvinborner/bruijn/docs/wiki_src/introduction/lambda-calculus.md

 since you first need to resolve shadowed and conflicting variables ("α-conversion").

-De Bruijn replace the concept of variables by using numeric references to the abstraction layer.
-Let me explain using an example: The expression `λx.x` becomes `λ0` -- the `0` refers to the first parameter of the abstraction.
+De Bruijn indices replace the concept of variables by using numeric references to the abstraction layer.
+Let me explain using an example:
+The expression `λx.x` becomes `λ0` -- the `0` refers to the first
+parameter of the abstraction.
 Subsequently, the expression `λx.λy.x y` becomes `λλ1 0`.
 Basically, if you're reading from left to right starting at the abstraction you want to bind, you increment on every occurring `λ` until you arrive at the index.

-While confusing at first, programs written with De Bruijn indices can actually be way easier to understand than the equivalent program with named variables.
+While confusing at first, programs written with de Bruijn indices can actually be way easier to understand than the equivalent program with named variables.